 We accept all major credit cards and invoicing.

 There’s no limit on the number of active authors.
 The total cost of using CodeScene is based on how many active authors you have.
 The number of users that can login and use any of the CodeScene features, such as the automatic pull request reviews, are unlimited.

-Yes, we have a completely free version for students and teachers which you can access by first getting a GitHub Student Developer Pack.
-Also see: https://codescene.com/github-students-teachers
+Yes, we have a completely free version for students which you can access by first getting a GitHub Student Developer Pack.
+Also see: https://codescene.com/github-students

 In all major aspects they are the same product but it makes it possible for you to integrate and use CodeScene on matter if your current tooling and handling of your source code is cloud based or running on private servers.